Photo: Lieselotte van der Meijs

 Organic foods

-Buy organic foods.
-This way you avoid harmful pesticides, and contribute to a better environment where the food is produced.
-In traditional farming, some foods are heavily sprayed with chemicals.
-Therefore it is especially important to choose organically grown:
+Buy organic food.
+In organic farming, no harmful pesticides are used and you contribute to a better environment where the food was produced.
+Some products are heavily sprayed during conventional cultivation and therefore it is especially important to choose organic when you buy:

 • Coffee